bgonzalezbustamante/quant-methods-elites/README.md

 - **Stage 3.** Run script "**stage_3_cox.R**" from the "code" folder.
 This script contains proportional hazards models for R. Model after matching is not available for the moment since the propensity score chunk is still under embargo.

+The file "**stage_0_descriptives.R**" contains a descriptive code for the Chamber of Deputies using a sliced data set from González-Bustamante and Cisternas (2016).[^4] This is not necessary  for the models.

 ### Codebook

 The file "**elite_survey_2010.csv**" in "data/tidy" subfolder is the anonymised, sliced data set on Chilean elite between 1990 and 2010.
-This set contains 386 observations.[^4]
+This set contains 386 observations.[^5]

 - **id**.
 Unique ID.